New Tile Products

 Fusion Pro Designer Series

 I saw that Custom Building Products had their new Designer Series colors in their very popular Fusion Pro stainproof grout.
-There’s currently 8 colors and they all sparkle and have names such as Raw Sugar and Starry Night.
+There are currently 8 colors and they all sparkle and have names such as Raw Sugar and Starry Night.
 They don’t say it anywhere but I think this line of grouts is more designed for glass tile… or anyone that could use a little dazzle in their life.

 Linear Trench Wall Drain